Car Insurance Definitions

 There are multiple different types of car insurance, which can make it hard to know what you need on your policy and which coverages you can skip.
 Car insurance types are some of the most important car insurance terms to know.
 We’ve defined all the different coverage types below, so you can make an informed decision about what insurance you need.

-- Car Insurance Definitions
+- Car Insurance Terms & Definitions

 - Is car insurance tax deductible?